maikolcw/Maikol-Chow-Wang-ecc-dssb-IS21-code-challenge-req101408/README.md

 Frontend uses modern javascript framework Reactjs.
 Code is organized into components.
 Modules used are Axios for REST requests and Tailwindcss for css styling.
 Frontend hosted on localhost:4000.

-Backend uses Express for API route development.
+Backend uses Express for API route development and Swagger-ui-express for API documentation.
+A thunder client collection is also available for testing in Visual Studio Code Thunderclient extension.

 As per requirements: